 1884: The town voted the sum of $2500 to establish and maintain a public library in rented rooms in the Davenport Block on Main St. The former North Adams Library Association donated its collection of 4,750 volumes to the new library.

 1892: The library moved to rooms in the Richardson House at the corner of North Church and East Main Streets.

 1896: The Honorable Albert C. Houghton, 1st mayor of North Adams, purchased the former Sanford Blackinton residence and gave it to the city for a public library as a memorial to his brother Andrew Jackson Houghton.
 Mr. Houghton also donated $10,000 to make the building suitable for use as a library.

-1898: The library moves in the Houghton Memorial Building.
-For the first time, a card catalog of volumes owned is available to the public, and patrons are allowed to go into the stacks for their own books.
+1898: The library moved into the Houghton Memorial Building.
+For the first time, a card catalog of volumes owned was available to the public, and patrons were allowed to visit the stacks for their own books.

 1900: Williams Arthur Gallup gave $500 to furnish a Reading Room for Children.
 At the time the room was established, girls exchanged their books on Tuesdays and Fridays, and boys visited the library on Mondays and Thursdays.

 1930’s: During the depression, the library served as a place of warmth and welcome to hundreds of residents out of work.